Driving the wild Danseys Pass in NZ

-Danseys Pass is a mountain pass at an elevation of 935 m (3,068 ft) above the sea level located between Central Otago and North Otago, in the South Island of New Zealand.
+Danseys Pass is a mountain pass at an elevation of 910m (2,985ft) above the sea level located on the boundary of Canterbury and Otago regions, on New Zealand's South Island.

 Set high in the Kakanui Mountains, the road to the summit is mostly unpaved but navigable by all passenger vehicles.
 There is no real need for a 4WD vehicle.
 It’s called Danseys Pass Road.
 Much of the road is occasionally cut directly from the Haast Schist bedrock.